 Stretching is good though, so I decided to do this again and take to task the topic of personal finance, money, budgeting, and all those things that are so hard to address, while still keeping some sense of beauty in our lives.
-Yes, some topics I already cover, but hopefully, digging into things that I haven’t touched on before.
-Tune in here for Balancing Beauty and the Budget.
+I’m excited to tackle Balancing Beauty and the Budget.

 One of the issues I will address in October is the rising food costs and how that plays a part in our budget.